 Rating: 5 out of 5 Stars

 About the Reviewer: M. A. Bronson is a bookworm, book reviewer, and aspiring author.
 Since 2012 she has been reviewing indie and traditionally published books at runawaypen.com.
-She spend her time reading, gaming, drinking tea, gaming, and M lives in Upstate New York and works at a library, happily surrounded by thousands of books.
+She spends her time gaming, reading, drinking tea, writing, and staring at maps of mythical lands.
+M lives in Upstate New York, and works at a library, happily surrounded by thousands of stories.
 Connect with her on twitter and instagram @theprincessmab